Cosmo-Tech/run-orchestrator/docs/partials/orchestrator_known_issues.md

-!!! danger "Known Issues"
+!!! warning "Potential Issues"
-    A known issue exists with simulator having QT consumers and the orchestrator, due to QT and X shenanigans we can't forward the current X server info to the simulator resulting in QT consumers crashing.
+    A known issue exists with graphical commands.
-    You can suppose that any script running through the orchestrator won't have access to a graphical interface since they should be able to run on docker containers in the cloud.
+    Some environment variables are passed to the commands to try to mitigate it, let us know if you find some other issues.